Kong/kong-apisecops-redhat/README.md

 **Operations Team** - The operations team will have tasks in the CI/CD pipeline to convert the APISpec to a kong deck configuration file (inso cli), meets the env requirements, and sync the deck configuration (deck cli) to the Konnect control plane.

-These three activities as shown in the diagram above will be managed through end-2-end gitops practices.
+These three activities as shown in the diagram above will be automated end-2-end  through gitops and CI/CD best practices.

 ## Prequisites